bowo-prasetyo/forkbuild/docs/Architecture.md

 "something every tool calls" to "something computed once and handed to tools" as part of the same change.

+IdentityUseCase (application/IdentityUseCase.js) wraps IdentityProvider to provide a subscription-based interface for UI components, mirroring DocumentManager's onStateChanged pattern. login(username)/logout() publish IdentityChanged events; onUserChanged(callback) returns an unsubscribe function.
+The underlying provider is exposed via identityUseCase.provider so that EditorSession, ForkDocumentUseCase, and CreatePublisherUseCase can receive the same shared instance that the UI layer logs in and out of.
+Constructed once in ui/main.js and provided to the Vue app via provide/inject, so every view shares the same login state without ui/ importing identity/ directly.

 renderer/

 Three.js.
 WorldRenderer subscribes to World's domain events and reacts